astroha5/Swiss-Ephemeris-Engine/README.md

 # Swiss Calculation Engine

-A pure Python calculation engine for astrological computations using the Swiss Ephemeris.
+A pure Python calculation engine and standalone HTTP API service using the Swiss Ephemeris.

+Important:
+- Standalone service: interact only via HTTP API calls.
+Do not import this AGPL code directly into closed-source apps.
+- No ephemeris files included: Swiss Ephemeris .se1 data files are not in this repo.
+- Outputs raw JSON only; no interpretation.

 This package provides accurate planetary positions, house cusps, ayanamsa adjustments, and retrograde flags as plain JSON-serializable data structures.
 No business logic, AI, UI, payment, or user management code is included.

 ## Features
 - Loads Swiss Ephemeris `.se1` data files (not included; see below)